DonaldMod/PowerBI_Files/README.md

 # PowerBI_Files
-A .zip folder that has some of my PowerBI porjects..
+A .zip folder that has some of my PowerBI projects..
 Please take some time to look into them.